yukas/yukas.github.io/_posts/2015-10-22-anotomy-of-good-service-object.markdown

 ## Single responsibility

 As we see above, UserCreator is single responsible for creating user.
 No email sending or whatever.
-If you need, for example, to send welcome email it's probably should be done from another service, say `WelcomeEmailSender`.
-Why?
+If you need, for example, to send welcome email it is probably should be done from another service, say `WelcomeEmailSender`.
 The smaller construction blocks in your program the less pain it would be to change them.

+## Checks it's input

+It's simple, don't check email address for being nil outside of the service.
+This will spread such checks all across the codebase.
+Object constructor is the one who's responsible for setting object invariant - state in which object can perform without braking.
+If your service needs email address to work correctly and it is not given - brake early, throw exception from constructor.

 ## Command/query separation